Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 2. Keeping Your American Airlines Miles From Expiring

 Like most frequent flyer programs, American Airlines miles have an expiration date – they’ll expire after 18 months of inactivity.
-However, there are lots of ways you can keep that from happening!
+However, there are lots of ways to keep your American Airlines miles from expiring.

 - Take a flight on American Airlines (or a partner airline) – Taking a paid flight with American Airlines (or a partner airline) will earn you miles and prevent you from losing the miles you currently have